ThatBallinGuy/For-All-You-Ever-Need-README/README.md

   ## Usage
   Once installed, to get your README file, type `node index.js` in the terminal.
-  Then follow the promps given to you on your terminal.
+  Then follow the prompts given to you on your terminal.

   ## Contributing Guidelines
   To contribute to this project create a forked repo and then make a pull request.
 Any feedback is appreciated!